-The 7th fold is a tribute to its Armed Forces, for it is through the Armed Forces that they protect their country and their flag against all her enemies, whether they be found within or without the boundaries of their republic..
+The 7th fold is a tribute to its Armed Forces, for it is through the Armed Forces that they protect our country and our flag against all her enemies, whether they be found within or without the boundaries of their republic.

 The 8th fold is a tribute to the one who entered into the valley of the shadow of death, that we might see the light of day.

 The 9th fold is a tribute to womanhood and Mothers.
 For it has been through their faith, their love, loyalty and devotion that the character of the men and women who have made this country great has been molded.

 The 10th fold is a tribute to the father, for he too, has given his sons and daughters for the defense of their country since they were first born.

 The 11th fold represents the lower portion of the seal of King David and King Solomon and glorifies in the Hebrews eyes, the God of Abraham, Isaac and Jacob.

 The 12th fold represents an emblem of eternity and glorifies, in the Christians eyes, God the Father, the Son and Holy Spirit.

 The 13th fold, or when the flag is completely folded, the stars are uppermost reminding us of our Nations motto, ‘In God We Trust.’